 Barry Tourist Railway runs regular heritage train rides on a short section of track departing from Barry Island Station throughout summer months.
 The trains are historic diesel locomotives, but they often have steam engines visiting in peak season.
-You can enjoy a coffee and a cake at the friendly station café whilst you wait for your departure.

 Barry War Museum

 Run by a team of enthusiastic volunteers, Barry War Museum is located at Barry Island Station too, so it's easy to combine with the railway.
 It offers a unique insight into what life was like here during both world wars.
 There's lots to explore including a First World War replica trench and an Anderson shelter from the Second World War.

 St Baruc's Church

 It's believed Barry gets its name from 6th century Celtic Saint Baruc.
 You can visit the remains of the chapel dedicated to him which date back to the 8th century.
 There's not a great deal to see, but four pilgrimages to St Baruc’s church on Barry Island were once considered equivalent to one to Rome.
 A special service is held here each year on St Baruc's Day - 27 September.